Model Selection Consistency for Cointegrating Regressions

 where $\theta$ is a $p\times 1$ parameter vector, $Y$ is the dependent variable and $X$ is the data matrix.
 It can be shown that its entire regularization path can be efficiently computed \citep{efronetal2004}, can handle more covariates than observations and under some conditions can choose the correct subset of relevant variables \citep{zhaoyu2006,wainwright2006,meinshausenbuhlmann2006,meinshausenyu2009}, however it is not consistent in general and provide biased estimates for the non-zero parameters \citep{fanli2001, knightfu2000, zou2006}. \citet{zou2006} proposed a modification that has the ``oracle'' property, meaning that the estimator of the non-zero parameters have the same distribution as if we knew them beforehand.
 This modification led to the adaptive Lasso given by

-where the weights $\lambda_j = |\hat{\theta}^*_j|^{-\alpha}$, $0<\alpha\le1$, with $\hat{\theta}_j^*$ a consistent estimate of the true parameter $\theta_{0j}$.
+where the weights $\lambda_j = |\hat{\theta}^*_j|^{-\rho}$, $0<\rho \le1$, with $\hat{\theta}_j^*$ a consistent estimate of the true parameter $\theta_{0j}$.

+Extension of shrinkage estimators for the case the number of candidate variables $n$ is possible much larger than the sample size often require the ``partial ortogonality condition'' which states that the variables that do not enter in the model are only weakly correlated with the variables that enter in the model \citep{huangetal2008,huangetal2009}, or the ``Irrepresentable Condition'' which states that the coefficients of the linear regression of the variables that enter the model onto the variable that do not enter the model is bounded by $1$ \citep{zou2006,zhaoyu2006,meinshausenbuhlmann2006}.

-Despite all these effort in understanding and adapting the Lasso to distinct cases, all advances are only valid for the classical i.i.d. regression framework, most often with fixed design.
+Despite all these effort in understanding and adapting the Lasso to distinct cases, most advances are only valid for the classical i.i.d. regression framework, most often with fixed design.